Jamienwamah/Javascript-coursera/README.md

-Combined Javascript projects taught by coursera.
+This is a Combined Javascript projects taught by coursera/meta staff.